 Another shirt depicts the logo of the Steven Spielberg film The Lost World: Jurassic Park, which has been modified with the Thai words 'The Lost World of absolute monarchy'.
 The third shirt features an emoticon known in Thailand as Mr Grateful, with his mouth zipped shut.
 (This emoticon is sometimes used to parody the emotional responses of Thai royalists.)

 Same Sky has faced several previous legal problems.
 Thanapol was detained by the military, following the coup earlier this year.
 Same Sky was banned in 2006 due to its interview with Sulak Sivaraksa, though the interview was later reprinted.
 The journal distributed VCDs of the 'Tak Bai incident' in 2004, although Prime Minister Thaksin Shinawatra declared that the VCDs were illegal.

 The three Same Sky t-shirts are not the only clothing designs banned by the military.
 In June this year, soldiers in Chiang Mai prevented market traders from selling t-shirts featuring an illustration of a red buffalo standing on a cockroach.
 (UDD supporters are sometimes dismissed as buffalos, and the Democrat Party has been nicknamed 'the cockroach party' as it seemingly never dies.)

 On 19th November 2010, following continued unrest after the 2010 military massacre, Prayut Chan-o-cha (the current Prime Minister) issued an order banning any merchandise that might cause political conflict.
 As a result, several vendors were arrested for selling flip-flops bearing images of Prime Minister Abhisit Vejjajiva.
-Abhisit himself had not been not consulted on the order, and he publicly criticised it; Prayuth rescinded it a week later.
+Abhisit himself had not been not consulted on the order, and he publicly criticised it; Prayut rescinded it a week later.